Murder of Lola Daviet

 On 14 October 2022, 12-year-old Lola Daviet was found dead in a travel trunk in the 19th arrondissement of Paris, France.
-The prosecutors said that she had been asphyxiated.
-The perpetrator was recorded in a CCTV video carrying heavy luggage, which included the suitcase holding the victim, while leaving the building in the afternoon.
+It was subsequently established that she had been abducted, raped, and murdered, her cause of death being asphyxiation.
+The perpetrator, Dahbia Benkired, was recorded by a CCTV circuit leaving the building in the afternoon carrying heavy luggage, which included the suitcase holding the victim's body.
+Benkired, an Algerian national who had been in France illegally, was sentenced to life in prison in 2025 by the Paris cour d'assises.
+Daviet's father fell into alcoholism and died 16 months after his daughter's murder, at age 49.

 Victim

 Lola Daviet was born on 18 August 2010 in Béthune to Johan Daviet and Delphine Daviet-Ropital.
 She was a pupil at the Collège Georges Brassens in Paris and was a champion in aerobics.

-Abduction and murder
+Abduction, rape, and murder

-On 14 October 2022, at about 16:30 (UTC+1), Johan Daviet reported the disappearance of his daughter to a police station after she failed to return home from school.
-As the caretaker of the apartment building, he consulted the CCTV footage.
-Lola was seen entering the building at 15:20, before following a woman, suspected to be Dahbia Benkired.
-According to Benkired's initial confession, she lured Lola into Benkired's sister's apartment and ordered the girl to shower.
-Benkired then raped Lola and forced Lola to perform cunnilingus on her before putting adhesive tape on the girl's face.
-An autopsy revealed that Lola died from asphyxiation.
-She was also stabbed multiple times in the body and neck and was decapitated, there was evidence of cervical compression.
-Lola's mother, Delphine, posted a message on Facebook at 18:45 reporting her daughter's disappearance.
+On 14 October 2022, at about 16:30 (UTC+1), Johan Daviet, after his daughter failed to return home from school, reported to a police station that Lola Daviet was missing.
+Lola's mother, Delphine, posted the same day at 18:45 a message on Facebook reporting her daughter's disappearance.

+Johan, then, who was the caretaker of the building, consulted the CCTV footage, which showed Lola entering the building at 15:20, and then following a woman, suspected to be Dahbia Benkired, into an apartment.
+According to Benkired's initial confession, she had lured Lola into the apartment of Benkired's sister, who was also residing in the building, and, there, she ordered the girl to shower.
+Benkired then raped Lola and forced the girl to perform cunnilingus on her, before putting adhesive tape on Lola's face.
+As was found in the subsequent autopsy, Lola died from asphyxiation.
+She was also stabbed multiple times in the body and the neck with a knife, an oyster knife, and a pair of scissors.
+There was also evidence of cervical compression.

 Police found duct tape and a box cutter in the apartment building's basement, and started a criminal investigation.
-At 23:30, a homeless man reported the discovery of a body inside of a travel trunk; the body had been mutilated and tied up.
+At 23:30, a homeless man reported the discovery of a body inside a travel trunk; the body had been mutilated and tied up.